 What To Do With An Unused Formal Living Room

-Do you have an unused Formal Living Room that sits empty 99% of the year???
+Do you have a second Living Room that sits empty 99% of the year???

 If you aren’t using that room, but you’re always thinking you need more space, maybe it’s time to repurpose that unused Front Living Room.